TaranAnusorn/TaranAnusorn.github.io/pages/02_AboutMe/02_AboutMe.md

 *Taran and his friends in front of the Mahawachirawut Building, 2023.*
 {: .fs-3 .fw-300 }

-IIn 2019, he again relocated to Bangkok, the capital city of Thailand, to start his undergraduate life at Chulalongkorn University.
+In 2019, he again relocated to Bangkok, the capital city of Thailand, to start his undergraduate life at Chulalongkorn University.
 At this place, he learned many valuable lessons from both his academic and extracurricular pursuits.
 After four years of joy and inspiration, he obtained a bachelor’s degree with first-class honors in Electrical Engineering.
 His major was communication engineering, and his final-year project was "Design and Development of Reflecting Metasurfaces for 5G and Beyond Wireless Communication Systems" under the supervision of [Asst.
 Prof. Panuwat Janpugdee](https://ee.eng.chula.ac.th/panuwat-chanpakdee/), [Assoc.
 Prof. Suwit Kiravittaya](http://suwitkiravittaya.eng.chula.ac.th/main.html), and [Dr. Paramin Sangwongngam](https://scholar.google.com/citations?user=Aa_1hvAAAAAJ&hl=en) from [NECTEC](https://www.nectec.or.th/).

 ---

-## Research Life
+## Research Journey

 <img src="\pages\02_AboutMe\MicrowaveLab.jpg" alt="S-parameter measurement at Chulalongkorn University, 2023."/>
 *S-parameters measurement at Chulalongkorn University, 2023.*